The Trump administration briefed senators on Jamal KhashoggI's murder. They weren't impressed.

 The CIA concluded with “high confidence” that MBS ordered the killing, according to a report in the Post.

-The murder escalated tensions between the United States and Saudi Arabia, whose decades-long alliance has centered around the kingdom’s bountiful supply of oil and willingness to buy American weapons—a reality Trump frankly acknowledged in his lengthy statement defending the Saudi Arabia, the scene of his first trip abroad as president.
+The murder escalated tensions between the United States and Saudi Arabia, whose decadeslong alliance has centered around the kingdom’s bountiful supply of oil and willingness to buy American weapons—a reality Trump frankly acknowledged in his lengthy statement defending Saudi Arabia, the scene of his first trip abroad as president.
 “After my heavily negotiated trip to Saudi Arabia last year, the Kingdom agreed to spend and invest $450 billion in the United States,” Trump said.
 “This is a record amount of money.”
 Congress has thrown a wrench in that relationship by pressuring the White House to relinquish support for the Saudis’ much-maligned war in Yemen, which has become the worst humanitarian catastrophe in the world.
 Last month, the House voted to end US support for the war and the Senate is expected to pass a similar measure within a few weeks.

 If Murphy is to be believed, Trump has yet to hear the last word from Congress on Khashoggi too.